-As with any changes to angler surveys, we are unable to accurately predict what differences we will see in effort estimates based on our improved methodology.
-However, we know that we'll be doing a better job of contacting more anglers.
-This will include anglers who are not covered in the existing survey, which we expect will have an impact on the numbers.

-From the results of our extensive series of pilot studies, we also know that our new survey will likely show increases - and in some cases potentially significant increases - in overall fishing effort.
-Because of the complex relationship between effort estimates and other data that go into determining fishery health, higher effort estimates alone do not necessarily mean that overfishing has or is occurring.
-In addition, we can't know how the results we've seen from our pilot study conducted over a limited amount of time and geography will play out on a larger scale.
-It will take a minimum of two years and further work before we can determine exactly how the new numbers compare with those from our current survey, and how they fit into the stock assessment - and ultimately management - processes.
+We know that the MRIP Fishing Effort Survey will produce more accurate estimates of recreational fishing effort.
+From the results of our extensive series of pilot studies, we also anticipate that the new survey will produce higher estimates of overall fishing effort.

+Because of the complex relationship between recreational fishing effort and other data that determine fishery health, higher effort estimates alone do not necessarily mean that overfishing has or is occurring.

+In addition, we can't know how the results we've seen from our pilot study conducted over a limited amount of time and geography will be reflected once the survey is conducted across the entire Atlantic and Gulf coasts.
+It may take one to two full years of side-by-side comparison of the FES and the telephone survey before we can more accurately determine how the estimates compare, and how they fit into the stock assessment - and ultimately management - processes.